 2. Draft a top player who surprisingly falls

 Much has been made of the potential for the Rams to draft Manziel.
-While it's likely he'll be gone by this point, if he does fall, they'd probably at least have the conversation though a trade could be more likely.
+While it's likely he'll be gone by this point, if he does fall, don't be surprised if the Rams pull the trigger on him with this pick (though a trade could also materialize).
 There are other top players who seem destined to go in the 12, but could slide to St. Louis and become intriguing options.

 In our NFL Nation mock draft, Donald slipped to 13 and I chose him for the Rams.
 I think they would do the same if he somehow made it to them but again, that is not expected because three-technique tackles capable of rushing the passer are so hard to find.

 This isn't much different than the above category with this exception: in this instance, I'm not accounting for a player who would be regarded as a surprise should he fall to this spot.
 Heading up the list of players worth watching at this spot is Alabama linebacker C.J.
 Mosley.
 He hasn't been linked to the Rams much in the pre-draft process (though our Todd McShay has mocked him to St. Louis a couple of times) but I've been told the Rams think highly of him and believe he could be the perfect final piece to round out their linebacking corps.

 Martin is another player who fits this mold and could be an easy pick for the Rams here, especially if they don't take a tackle with their earlier pick.

 4. Draft a top cornerback